-The archaeological science options are assessed in early May by written examination, plus either a 10,000 word extended essay or two 5,000 word pre-set essays.
+The archaeological science options are assessed in early May by written examination, plus a 10,000-word extended essay.
 Options taken from other master's degrees in archaeology are examined by a pair of 5,000 word pre-set essays, and the remaining options in archaeological science require only one 5,000 word pre-set essay.
-Students submit a 15-20,000 word dissertation on their research project in mid September.
+Students submit a 15,000- to 20,000-word dissertation on their research project in mid September.

-A viva voce examination may be held, when candidates' work-books may also be examined, at the discretion of the examiners.
+A viva voce examination may be held, when students' work-books may also be examined, at the discretion of the examiners.